mcjazzyfunky/archived-php-prelude/README.md

 // Result: <1, 2, 3, 4> (right value is excluded)
 ```

-Sequences are really lazy: The enumeration will only be performed as far as really needed
+Sequences are lazy: The enumeration will only be performed as far as really needed
 ```php
 Seq::range(1, 1000000000)
 	->take(10)